Scala tips and code snippets.

 */

-method is in most cases the same asreduceLeft
+reducemethod is in most cases the same asreduceLeft.reduceRightis likereduceLeftbut in opposite order.

 // Reduce a map